Signs God Is Preparing You for Something

 9. You Keep Encountering Similar Themes

-This is not coincidence.
+That is not coincidence.
 God often confirms direction through repetition.
 When He is preparing you for something, He surrounds you with clues.
+Pay attention to the themes that keep emerging.

 10. You Have a Growing Sense That Something Is Coming

-This inner knowing is often the Holy Spirit alerting you to what He is doing.
-Trust it.
+You cannot prove it.
+You cannot explain it.
+But you sense it.
+Something is shifting.
+Something is building.
+Something is on the horizon.
+This inner knowing is often the Holy Spirit alerting you to what He is doing — trust it.

 What Preparation Actually Looks Like

+It often feels like waiting.
 Preparation seasons rarely feel productive.
 They feel like stalling, like delay, like nothing is happening.
+But waiting and preparation are not opposites; some of the most important formation happens while you wait.

+It often feels confusing.
+You cannot see where this is going, and the pieces do not yet fit together.
 That is normal.
 Preparation often involves learning things whose purpose only becomes clear later.

 What to Do in a Preparation Season